Charles River Campus Gets Summer Face-lift

 Farther down Bay State Road, mason workers made repairs to the exteriors of the brownstones at 112–116 Bay State Road.

-School of Management renovations included the addition of 7 new offices, 10 breakout rooms, 2 flat-floor classrooms with 40 seats, as well as tiered case rooms and classrooms.
+Questrom School of Business renovations included the addition of 7 new offices, 10 breakout rooms, 2 flat-floor classrooms with 40 seats, as well as tiered case rooms and classrooms.
 The Frederick S. Pardee Management Library was renovated to improve services and study spaces.
 The consolidation of the library onto the second and third floors also created space for new library staff offices, and the third-floor library space got new furniture and finishes.
 The reference area was redesigned to provide more individual consulting areas for librarians to meet with students.
-New classrooms were added on SMG’s fourth floor to create more space for the Executive MBA program, and the Executive Leadership Center was consolidated to the west end of the fourth floor.
+New classrooms were added on Questrom’s fourth floor to create more space for the Executive MBA program, and the Executive Leadership Center was consolidated to the west end of the fourth floor.
 Public corridors on the fourth floor also received new finishes.

 The College of Engineering department of biomedical engineering underwent renovations to its second-floor lab at 24 Cummington Mall, while 38 Cummington Mall was renovated for use by biomedical engineering grad students.